Visure Solutions

 3. Validation

 You must formally describe how your system is supposed to function, then write scripts and testing procedures to ensure it functions as intended.
-However, it may seem like a lot of work, validating your QMS will show that it is fit for purpose and give you and the regulator assurance that you are capable of delivering goods according to the required standards.
+However, it may seem like a lot of work, but validating your QMS will show that it is fit for purpose and give you and the regulator assurance that you are capable of delivering goods according to the required standards.

 4. Audit Trails